sabrinapeters/sdrp.old/_posts/2019-06-14-weekly-digest-three.md

 - A [post](http://derevth.blogspot.com/2019/06/brutal-truths-rowan-williams-on-why.html?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+DieEvangelischenTheologen+%28Die+Evangelischen+Theologen%29) on Rowan William's treatment of William Stringfellow (who is now my newest Episcopal historical figure of fascination; Pauli Murray was my previous one for quite a while).

-- A post in a series on Asian American Liberation Theology: [](https://www.inheritancemag.com/article/asian-american-liberation-theology)
+- A post in a series on [Asian American Liberation Theology](https://www.inheritancemag.com/article/asian-american-liberation-theology)

 And, here are my quick reflections on a seminary class I audited this winter/spring: [Ecotheology Class Reflections](https://sdrp.me/2019/06/13/ecotheology-reflections/)